Skip to main content

 Using Bower, npm and updates to AngularJS

-I have now updated the GitHub repository for the Contact Manager.
-You can check the repo out, first execute npm install to install the necessary npm packages, and then call bower install to install the components.
+I’ve updated the GitHub repository for the Contact Manager.
+Clone the repo, run npm install to grab the npm packages, then call bower install to pull in the components.

-A few more thoughts about bower, npm/node.js and the updates in AngularJS between version 1.1.5 and 1.2.0rc1.
+Here are a few thoughts on bower, npm/node.js, and the breaking changes between AngularJS 1.1.5 and 1.2.0rc1.

 Bower

-As I have mentioned probably 100s of times I am using a Ubuntu Virtual Machine, running on VirtualBox for development purposes and I automatically login as the 'root' user to the server.
-This has caused every bower command to complain with the following message: "Bower is a user command, there is no need to execute it with superuser permissions".
-Well, I had to setup an alias to overcome this (no, I'm not going to create a new user, I am the superuser.) that utilises the --allow-root flag - and like all aliases it had to go to my .bashrc file:
+As I’ve mentioned roughly 100 times, I run a Ubuntu Virtual Machine on VirtualBox for development, and I auto-login as the ‘root’ user.
+This made every bower command spit out: “Bower is a user command, there is no need to execute it with superuser permissions”.
+So I set up an alias using the --allow-root flag (no, I’m not creating a new user.
+I am the superuser):

 root@ubuntu:/# vi ~/.bashrc